Top 10 Sparks Songs

 # 6 – Something For The Girl With Everything

-Continuing with our top 10 Sparks songs list, we once again turn to the fabulous Propaganda album.
+Continuing with our top 10 Sparks songs list, we again turn to the fabulous Propaganda album.
 The track “Something for the Girl with Everything” was the third single released from the album.
-It scored the band another top 20 hit in the United Kingdom.
-The song reached all the way to number 17 in 1975.
+It scored the band another top 20 hit in the United Kingdom, reaching number 17 in 1975.

 # 5 -Beat The Clock

 The Sparks went a little disco with this one in 1979.
-But not like Bee Gees disco, it was cool disco.
-Sort of like Blondie style disco, a bit new wave and all.
-1979 was a strange year in music in which we saw so many styles blending together with the advent of new wave and the end of disco and punk.
-“Beat The Clock,” was a great representation of what was happening in music in 1979, especially in the United Kingdom.
+But not like Bee Gees disco; it was cool disco.
+It is like Blondie-style disco, a bit new wave and all.
+1979 was a strange year in music in which we saw so many styles blending together with the advent of the new wave and the end of disco and punk.
+“Beat The Clock was a great representation of what was happening in music in 1979, especially in the United Kingdom.

 # 4 -Amateur Hour

-“Amateur Hour,” was one of the band’s most successful and loved songs.
-The classic Sparks song was released on the album entitled Kimono My House.
-The record was released in 1974.
-“Amateur Hour,” was a top 10 hit in the United Kingdom.
-The song peaked at number seven.
+“Amateur Hour was one of the band’s most successful and loved songs.
+The classic Sparks song was released on the album Kimono My House, which was released in 1974.
+“Amateur Hour” was a top 10 hit in the United Kingdom, peaking at number seven.
 The song was re-released in 2009 with a completely new arrangement.

 # 3 – This Town Ain’t Big Enough for Both of Us